 Turn on the confocal laser scanning system and lasers to stabilize the system for 30 to 60 minutes [1].

 Talent switching on the confocal laser scanning system and lasers.
+Shot removed, not possible to film this

 Prepare 1 percent LMA (L-M-A) in a 1.5-milliliter tube and keep it in a 37 degrees Celsius heat block for repeated use.
 [1-TXT].